 Plasticsheetsshop stocks a wide range of acrylic sheets, comparable to products from the PLEXIGLAS® or PERSPEX® trade names.
 We offer a variety of finishes such as clear, mirrored, opal (28% transparency), tinted and fluorescent sheets.
 Our range also includes a selection of coloured and frosted acrylic sheets.
 What makes the frosted sheets stand out is that one side has a matt, textured surface.
 This makes them popular for decorative applications and interior design.
 Our acrylic sheets are available in a thickness ranging from 2 to 30 millimetres.
 To suit the need of each specific project most acrylic sheets, including the mirrored, fluorescent and frosted sheets, come in a choice of colours.
-Any acrylic sheet can be cut to size free of charge and will be ready for delivery within 48 hours.
+Any acrylic sheet can be cut to size and will be ready for delivery within 48 hours.
 Find more information on the properties and applications of acrylic sheets and how to work with them at the bottom of this page.

 Acrylic plastic is not only one of the best-known plastics, it’s also one of the oldest.
 Acrylic has been around for almost a hundred years, and it’s known and implemented worldwide.
 The scientific name for the material is Polymethyl Acrylate (PMMA).
 More commonly used names are Acrylic Plastic, Acrylate, Acrylic, or trade names such as PLEXIGLAS® and PERSPEX®.
 The popularity of acrylic stems from its handy material properties: it’s crystal clear with 92% transparency, and it’s 30 times more impact resistant than regular glass.
 In addition, acrylic weighs less and is cheaper than ordinary glass.
 These practical characteristics aren’t the only thing that helped acrylic gain such popularity: the sheets are also easy to handle and to work with.
 Even for a first time do-it-yourselfer.
 Suited for all sorts of projects we offer a broad range of acrylic sheets: crystal clear, coloured, opal, frosted, fluorescent and mirrored.
-To make it as easy as possible: all acrylic sheets can be cut to any specific size free of charge.
+To make it as easy as possible: all acrylic sheets can be cut to any specific size.

 There are two different production methods for creating acrylic sheets.
 The sheets are either extruded (rolled) or cast (moulded) panels.
 This refers to the way the hot liquid material is formed into one single sheet.
 When making cast acrylic, the liquid material is poured into a mould and slightly rolled out into flat panels.
 This results in strong sheets with almost no internal tension.
 Contrary to cast acrylic, extruded acrylic sheets are heavily rolled until they reach the required thickness.
 This technique has the advantage of creating greater volumes of sheeting from the same raw material.
 Unfortunately, it also increases the internal tension in the material.
 Since the same amount of raw material results in a larger end product, extruded sheets are cheaper than cast sheets.
 Both versions are strong and have their own advantages and disadvantages.
 The internal tension in extruded acrylic sheets leaves them vulnerable when the surface is compromised by sawing or drilling.
 Before choosing an acrylic sheet, we recommend that you consider the project.
 If the project requires you working on the sheet, we would advise to buy a cast acrylic sheet.
 If there is no need to alter the surface of the material, extruded acrylic sheets will be a good option.
 We offer both versions of acrylic sheets online at Plasticsheetsshop.co.uk.
 To indicate the difference between the two versions, we have named all extruded sheets: cheap acrylic.

 Our acrylic sheeting range includes a choice of thickness, colours and finishes.
 Our suppliers are constantly working on and developing new styles to add to our selection.
 Naturally, only the best sheets make it into our online shop.
 Currently, we stock both cast and extruded acrylic sheets.
 Keep in mind that all coloured acrylic sheets are cast acrylic and clear and opal sheets are supplied in both versions.
 Our acrylic sheets can be ordered in the following thickness: 2mm, 3mm, 4mm, 5mm, 6mm, 8mm, 10mm, 12mm, 15mm, 20mm, 25mm and 30mm.
-All sheets can be cut to size free of charge.
+All sheets can be cut to size.

 Acrylic has several characteristics that make it so popular.
 The most important attribute is its transparency.
 Acrylic sheets are 92% transparent, this is much higher than regular glass.
 The combination of the high transparency with acrylic’s ability to filter UV light makes it the perfect choice for windows.
 When using acrylic as a window, it is reassuring to know that acrylic is much stronger than glass.
 Cast acrylic sheets are 30 times more impact resistant and can withstand substantial static and dynamic loads.
 As a result, acrylic panels are often used as windows of marine aquariums and installed as transparent floors at locations featuring spectacular views.
 The relatively lightweight and strong acrylic sheets can replace thick glass windows.
 Which consequently leaves tourists and visitors with clearer, less distorted views.